What You and Your Parents Need to Know

 Financial Aid refers to need-based monetary awards given to you by a particular college after an evaluation of your family’s financial situation and a determination that your family will be unable to pay for the costs of that particular college.
 This need-based aid has nothing to do with your academic record and depends almost completely on you and your family’s aid application and current federal tax forms.
 At most colleges and universities today 60% or more of the student body receives some form of financial aid so colleges are working hard to make their educational opportunities open to all potential students.
 It’s also important to keep in mind as you do your planning that, even though most colleges state that they are “need blind” as they evaluate and admit or deny candidates for admission, the fact of the matter is that only a small handful of well-endowed colleges are truly “need blind” in their admissions.
 Most colleges and universities today are “need aware” as they evaluate and admit their class each year because they are working with finite financial aid budgets.
 That is why it is especially important for students who know they will be applying for financial aid to look at a broad range of admission selectivity in their college search.

 Financial Aid Packages refer to the way that aid will be awarded to you and your family.
 There will be a “family contribution” that will include a Parent Contribution and a Student Contribution, often from summer earnings.
-There will be an institutional grant, scholarship money that you do not have to pay back.
+There will be an institutional grant, which is scholarship money that you do not have to pay back.
 And then there will be Student Loans that you will be expected to take out and then pay back after you finish college.
 Frequently you will be expected to work a few hours each week in a college work/study job that you’ve chosen from the offerings posted in the Financial Aid Office.
 Financial Aid Packages can vary significantly from college to college.
 You want to do a lot of preliminary research so that you know what you’re getting into before you apply and before you receive a decision.
+Each college is required to have a Net Price Calculator on their website; families should use this tool to enter their financial information and get a general sense of what sort of financial aid package they might receive if the student is admitted to that school.
+See below for more information on the Net Price Calculator.

 Merit-based Scholarships are institutional monies awarded by individual colleges and universities, often for outstanding talent in some particular area.
 These scholarships could reward outstanding academic records, extracurricular attainments in the arts, community service, or strength of character.
 Demonstrated financial need does not usually factor into these merit awards and all applicants at a college that offers them are considered during the application evaluation period.
 Sometimes referred to as tuition discounts, these merit awards are a way for less selective colleges to attract really talented students to their respective institutions.
 There may also be named merit scholarships at a particular institution that require a separate application.
 College admissions websites often list these scholarships, and you can always ask college admissions representatives about the opportunity for merit awards at their respective colleges.
 A good rule of thumb to keep in mind: the more selective the institution, the less likely merit awards will be given.